rudeboybert/forestecology/README.md

 Now we test whether the identity of the competitor matters.
 We do this by shuffling the identity of competitors (but not of focal trees or spatial locations or sizes) and fitting the model again.
-We then compare RMSEs to see whether competitor identity matters to competitive effects
+We then compare RMSEs to see whether competitor identity matters to competitive interactions.

 ``` r
 posterior_param_bw_shuffle <- focal_vs_comp_bw %>%